Glasscock Faculty Research Fellowship Application

 ELIGIBILITY:

-Full-time faculty members for whom research is a formal component of their annual assessment are eligible to apply.
-Must not have received the Glasscock Faculty Research Fellowship in the last two years.
-Applicants receiving a College of Arts and Sciences Strategic Transformative Research Program Type IV grant during the 2023-4 academic year are ineligible to apply for this award.
+All full-time faculty members for whom research is a formal component of their annual assessment are eligible to apply.
+Eligible faculty may receive a Glasscock Faculty Research Fellowship a maximum of once every three academic years.
+Applicants currently receiving start-up funds or holding an endowed chair or professorship are ineligible to apply for this award.

 ABOUT: